catherine-v/taxfix-challenge/README.md

 To keep scheduling flexible the script `upload_data.py` is fetching all available files from S3, uploads them to Redshift and removes from S3 so the next job will not upload the same data causing unnecessary duplication.
 In a real project it might be beneficial not to remove data from S3, but keep uploaded files in a separate bucket.

+The script is scheduled to run every 5 minutes.

 ## Visualization

-Data visualization highly depends on requirements and tools&processes which are already in use by the company.
+Data visualization highly depends on requirements and tools & processes which are already in use by the company.
 Tools like [Tableau](https://www.tableau.com/) are often become a choice of bigger companies, other tools like [D3](https://d3js.org/) allow in-house development of interactive graphics.

 Since no specific information was given in the challenge for this part, I've decided to provide a simple visualization via matplotlib.
 Each time `visualize.py` script runs it saves resulting graphs as files in the same directory for further reference.
+It is scheduled to run evenry 2 hours.

+## How to run scripts on local

+It is possible to run all scripts locally for testing purposes using Docker.
+I am using a single Docker container which runs several processes, but this approach is not recommended and is definitely not a production solution.

+1. Edit `settings.ini` file to setup real credentials and other settings
+2. Build docker container with `docker build --rm -t taxfix/challenge .`
+3. Run `docker run -t -i taxfix/challenge`

+All scripts' output will be printed to the console.

+Please note: all AWS resources like S3 bucket, SQS queue, Redshift cluster should be created manually beforehand.

 ## Potential improvements / next steps

 * add unit tests
+* improve error handling
+* move malformed events to a dead-letter queue to analyze
-* organise better files handling for raw events (as described above)
+* better organisation of files handling for raw events (described above)
 * choose a better option for visualization or at least move graph images to a DFS
+* improve logs collection for periodical tasks